CSE237SP2022/project-lily_amaya_stephanie_david/README.md

 ## Park Simulator
-Simulates a Park and locations within it.
+Simulates a Park and the locations within it.

 What user stories were completely during iteration 1?